ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --zipurl URL (optional)

-:   URL pointing to .zip file of the product.
+:   URL pointing to the .zip file of the product.

 --target-version VERSION